-A. Fmail
+A. Email

-Each student is provided a Mitchell Hamline email account after the fee and enrollment agreement is submitted to the law school (usually occurs in August just before students begin law school).
+Each student is provided a Mitchell Hamline email account after the fee and enrollment agreement is submitted to the law school.
 Students are responsible for all information communicated through this official Mitchell Hamline email account.
 Students who encounter malfunctions with that account should contact the Information Technology department for assistance it@mitchellhamline.edu.